ASamadKhan/CarND-Traffic-Classifier/README.md

 * The shape of a traffic sign image is = **(32, 32, 3)**
 * The number of unique classes/labels in the data set is = **43**

-####2.
-Include an exploratory visualization of the dataset.
+#### Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+These bar chart shows class distributio in traiing validation and test data sets.
+We can easily see the distributions are almost same in all of them.

-![alt text][image1]
+![Test Data][image1]
 ![alt text][image2]
 ![alt text][image3]